CesareMagnetti/DeepUSsimulation/README.md

 ## Summary
 The project consisted in the development of a patient specific ultrasound (US) simulator, which takes as an input the US transducer coordinates (&X;, &Y;, &Z;) and inclination (&phi;, &theta;, &psi;) and outputs the corresponding 2D US slice with a resolution of 256x256 pixels.
 The project introduces a novel framework for US simulation and we successfully proved the validity of our method, for more info see the published paper: https://link.springer.com/chapter/10.1007%2F978-3-030-52791-4_33 <br>

 This work will allow better clinician training to reduce the high variance of fetal US diagnosis, which is one of the leading causes of prenatal death.
 Furthermore, the fact that the method is patient specific, meaning that all training data comes from the same patient, allows for retrospective analysis of complex anomalies and rare illnessness.
-These are currently only spotted in a clinical setting, leading to the clinician expertise being highly dependent on the repertoire of cases they saw throughout their career, explaining the high variance in prenatal diagnosis.
+These are currently only spotted in a clinical setting, leading to the clinician expertise being highly dependent on the repertoire of cases they saw throughout their career, explaining the high variance in prenatal diagnosis.<br>

+The current outcome of this project (unpublished repository, waiting for journal publication approval) uses generative adversarial networks (GANs) coupled with a perpceptual loss function (LPIPS) to achieve the below simulated trajectory.
+As you can note the

 **Dataset** <br><br>
 Data consisted of tracked US images using an EM tracker, both for a phantom and real patient images.
 The image belows better explanes the way we collected data.